Man falls into water at Pinhook Park in South Bend

-Witnesses told ABC 57's Taurean Small they believed an ice fisherman fell through the ice.
+Witnesses said they believed an ice fisherman fell through the ice.

-After hours of searching Indiana Conservation Officers recovered the body of 43-year-old Leonard Baldwin of Doawgiac, Michigan.
+After hours of searching Indiana Conservation Officers recovered the body of 43-year-old Leonard Baldwin of Dowagiac, Michigan.

 South Bend Fire Department Battalion Chief Mike Lagodney stated "When it comes to ice fishing it's my knowledge that 4 inches or more is safe and definitely not after the week we had standing water on top of the ice, it's gonna be unsafe."

 Conservation Officers want people to know that safety equipment such as life jackets, ice hooks, and rope gear.